NicolaViolante/NSD_Project/README.md

 # NSD Project

 This repository contains the final project for the **Network and System Defence** course (A.Y.
 2025/2026).
-The project implements a secure, distributed corporate network infrastructure combining dynamic routing, VPN overlays, Mandatory Access Control, and a custom eBPF-based Data Plane security enforcement.
+The project implements a secure, distributed corporate network infrastructure combining dynamic routing, VPN overlays, Mandatory Access Control, and a custom eBPF-based data plane security enforcement.

 To ensure a reproducible and fully portable deployment, the entire infrastructure is automated via a suite of Bash scripts, dynamically resolving GNS3 nodes and completely avoiding hardcoded container IDs or rigid interface mappings.